 This research was first published in 2009, but later published again in 2012, and it is inconclusive as to the causes.
 It is likely that there is no single cause, and in reality, the cause is beside the point to this discussion.
 In one sense, delving into women’s private sexual fantasies is just one more way women are viewed through the clinical lens.

 This research posits that desirability theory (a woman wants to be desired sexually) could also be a plausible explanation for rape fantasies, but like most research, it has its limitations.
-Without going into too much discussion about this research, it is sufficient to say that women today are strong, worthy and desirable; there is no need for us to be convinced of our worthiness based on someone else’s perception that we are so irresistibly desirable.
+Without going into too much discussion about this research, we don’t need to feel as though we are so irresistibly desirable that men will rape us to show us how desirable we are.
 This is a patriarchal message.

 The message of feminism is that we are worthy and sexually desirable with or without the affirmation of someone else’s perception.
 To predicate our worthiness based on someone else’s perception about our bodies and our sexual desirability is fraught with danger.
 Truly, it is.
 And yes, I will deal with the objection about the division of fiction and reality in a minute.

 Openness to sex and the presence of sexual fantasies about rape doesn’t justify the publishing of rape scenes that are presented as romance.
 If this kind of thing turns someone on, that may well be a healthy thing for them, but it may also be a detrimental thing for someone else.
 Editors need to consider fiction from a myriad of different perspectives and angles.
 It is simplistic and irresponsible to justify the publishing of this fiction based on the fact that some women have rape fantasies.